top of page

 Wear & Puncture Protection

 After the inner webbing could be seen from the outside (see picture) I've decided to replace the tire.
-I did not stick with new Panaracers but, unfortunately, followed the hype surrounding the disappointing Vittoria Corsa G+ tires (see my review @ https://gerhardwanninger.wixsite.com/mysite/post/vittoria-corsa-g-folding-tire-1st-generation-experience).
+I did not stick with new Panaracers but, unfortunately, followed the hype surrounding the Vittoria Corsa G+ tires (see my review @ https://gerhardwanninger.wixsite.com/mysite/post/vittoria-corsa-g-folding-tire-1st-generation-experience).

 The wear of the Panaracers was o.k.
 But near the end of their lifetime, the grip became a little 'soapy', had a very sluggish feedback of the road surface.
 This was not dangerous but during faster downhill rides clearly noticeable.